-Now a KonMari Method™ Consultant In-Training, I have a much greater appreciation for how the method works, and with the release of the Netflix series (which, full disclosure – I have only seen the first episode and I will be writing a review once I’ve seen the full show), I started to see these articles pop up.
+Now a KonMari Method™ Consultant, I have a much greater appreciation for how the method works, and with the release of the Netflix series (which, full disclosure – I have only seen the first episode and I will be writing a review once I’ve seen the full show), I started to see these articles pop up.
 I’d like to take the time here to rebut some of the points that naysayers bring up about the KonMari Method™.

 TLDR: Rather than reading articles titled “We Need to Talk About Marie Kondo’s Method,” please consider picking up The Life-Changing Magic of Tidying Up and forming your own opinion based on the actual book.
 It’s a short read.
 I’ll lend you a copy.